Motivated Reasoning and the Political Economy of Climate Change Inaction: Introduction

-The looming dire consequences of climate change may, if taken seriously, create stress and anxiety.
-In an effort to avoid these negative emotions, people may choose to hold motivated beliefs, ignoring information that suggests climate change is severe, while overreacting to information suggesting there is nothing to worry about.
-Psychologists and economists alike have long been aware of such information processing biases, as exemplified by Kunda's (1990) seminal paper or the recent survey by \cite{AmelioZimmermann:2023}.
-To study the potential consequences of such behavior for the implementation of policies targeted at climate change, I construct a game-theoretic model in which two politicians compete in an election by proposing policies.
-There are two possible states of the world: severe climate change and moderate (or no) climate change.
-The state determines which policy is optimal and establishes a baseline welfare level.
-If climate change is severe, the baseline welfare is lower than in the mild state, regardless of the chosen policy.
-Voters and politicians receive signals about the state of the world, and society is best served when the policy that matches the state is implemented.
-As discussed in \cite{BenabouTirole:2016}, voters have anticipatory utility, meaning they feel anxiety or stress when the future looks grim.
-To cope with these negative emotions, they may choose to hold motivated beliefs, interpreting information about the future in a non-Bayesian way to increase anticipatory utility.
-How voters react to information is an important determinant of how politicians compete to win an election.
+The aim of this paper is to construct a game-theoretic model that sheds light on how motivated reasoning affects politicians' incentives to propose adequate climate change policies within an electoral competition framework.
+In the model, there are two possible states of the world: severe climate change and mild climate change.
+The state determines which policy is optimal and establishes a baseline level of welfare.
+If climate change is severe, baseline welfare is lower than in the mild state, regardless of the policy chosen.
+Voters and politicians receive signals about the state of the world, and society is best served when the implemented policy matches the true state.
+As in \cite{brunnermeier2005optimal}, \cite{BenabouTirole:2016}, or \cite{Spiegler:2016}, voters derive anticipatory utility and experience anxiety or stress when the future appears grim.
+To cope with these negative emotions, they may adopt motivated beliefs, interpreting information about the future in a non-Bayesian manner to thus increase anticipatory utility.
+How voters respond to information is therefore a key determinant of how politicians compete in elections.